The Top 50 NFL Free Agents at Packers’ Positions of Need

-Updates: The Top 50 NFL Free Agents at Packers’ Positions of Need
+Top 50 NFL Free Agents at Packers’ Positions of Need: Who’s Left for Day 2?

-GREEN BAY, Wis. – NFL free agency will begin on Monday with the classic definition of inflation.
+GREEN BAY, Wis. – NFL free agency began on Monday by delivering the classic definition of inflation.
 Too many dollars chasing too few goods.

 With general manager Brian Gutekunst preaching “urgency,” the Green Bay Packers will find a quality lineup of cornerbacks, solid depth on the defensive line and a receiver group filled with stars from yesteryear.